Wegner's Ising gauge spins versus Kitaev's Majorana partons: Mapping and application to anisotropic confinement in spin-orbital liquids: Introduction

-A different incarnation of the Ising gauge theory was discovered by Kitaev \cite{Kitaev2006} in his by now famous exactly-solvable honeycomb model.
+A different incarnation of the Ising gauge theory was discovered by Kitaev \cite{kitaev06} in his by now famous exactly-solvable honeycomb model.
 Here the link Ising gauge fields are assembled from Majorana partons that fractionalize microscopic spin-1/2 degrees of freedom residing on sites.
 In the Kitaev model, Ising gauge fields are static and couple to one remaining itinerant Majorana fermion that carries a $\mathbb{Z}_2$ charge.
 Recently, Kitaev's approach was generalized to models with more degrees of freedom per site \cite{yaozhangkiv09,yaolee11,nakai12,ufps20,chulli20, chulli21}.
 These models naturally involve static $\mathbb{Z}_2$ gauge fields coupled to multiplets of $\nu$ itinerant Majoranas that enjoy an $\mathrm{SO}(\nu)$ global internal symmetry.

 One may wonder if and how the Wegner's and Kitaev's incarnations of the Ising gauge theory are related to each other.
 To answer this question, in this paper, we investigate the Ising gauge theory coupled to dynamical single-component complex fermion matter which represents the $\nu=2$ spin-orbital liquid.
 First, we demonstrate how the conventional bosonic formulation of the model, where the Ising gauge operators are represented by spin-1/2 Pauli matrices acting on links, is related to the Kitaev-inspired fermionic formulation, where the gauge fields are built of Majorana partons.
 More specifically, we develop an explicit mapping between the two formulations based on a carefully constructed non-local Jordan-Wigner transformation.
 This allows us to demonstrate that the local Gauss laws in those two formulations are identical to each other.
-Moreover, we discuss subtleties arising from the presence of boundaries, where the Jordan-Wigner string ends.
+Moreover, we discuss subtleties arising from the presence of boundaries, where the Jordan-Wigner string ends. {Our non-local transformation is an addition to a plethora of higher-dimensional bosonization duality mappings investigated recently by various authors \cite{chen2018exact, radicevic2018spin, chen2019bosonization, PhysRevResearch.2.033527, bochniak2020bosonization, tantivasadakarn2020jordan, rao2021theory, po2021symmetric, li2022higher, cao2022boson, chen2022berry, goller2023jordan, chen2023equivalence}, for related earlier works see \cite{wosiek1982local, fradkin89, bravyi2002fermionic, verstraete2005mapping, ball2005fermions, levin2006quantum}.}

 Can our mapping be used for the original Kitaev model?
 While our mapping is not directly applicable on the honeycomb lattice, the honeycomb Kitaev model can be equivalently rewritten as a $\Ztwo$-gauged p-wave superconductor on a square lattice, see Appendix \ref{app:Kitaev}.
 Our Jordan-Wigner mapping can now be straightforwardly applied to this formulation of Kitaev's spin-1/2 honeycomb model.